Responsibility for health and safety

 Immunisation: All clinical staff are required to be immunised against Hepatitis B and Tuberculosis.
 Refer to the practice Infection Control policy for full details.

 Problems and issues: There were a number of needlestick incidents after November 1998 when Joanne Giddy and Neil Phillips took on responsibility for the practice and implemented an accident reporting system.
 None involved a high risk patient and no staff were infected as a result.
 Nonetheless, the Safety Plus disposable syringe system was introduced in 2000 and there have been no reported needlestick injuries since.
+Introduction of The Wand and our new safer system of working has not caused any additional sharps injuries to occur.
 Since this risk assessment was last reviewed there have been no recorded sharps injuries.

 Decontamination, disinfection, sterilisation and hand hygiene